top of page

 Packaged Goods License

-If your establishment is interested in the retail sale of alcoholic liquor enclosed in the original manufacturer sealed and labeled container, then you will need a Packaged Goods License.
+If your establishment is interested in the retail sale of alcoholic liquor enclosed in the original manufacturer-sealed and labeled container, then you will need a Packaged Goods License.
 These include, but are not limited to, grocery stores, convenience stores, and liquor stores.
-Alcohol sold by businesses with a packaged goods license cannot have that alcohol consumed on the premises, although there is an exemption for tastings that are in compliance with 5/6-31 of the Illinois Liquor Control Act.
+Alcohol sold by businesses with a packaged goods license cannot have that alcohol consumed on the premises, although there is an exemption for tastings that comply with 5/6-31 of the Illinois Liquor Control Act.

 Those wishing to apply for a Packaged Good License should confer with the required documents page on the BACP homepage and are required to undergo: